 He built a countryside residence along Via Aurelia (Casale di Pio V) and he

 completed the ceiling of S. Giovanni in Laterano.
-He also built a new palace (Palazzo del Sant'Offizio) for the Inquisition.
+He built Palazzo del Sant'Offizio a new palace for the Inquisition.

-During the pontificate of Pope Pius V, Cardinal Alessandro Farnese started the construction of il Ges¨, one of the largest churches of Rome and Cardinal Sittico Altemps turned an earlier building into Palazzo Altemps.
+During his pontificate Cardinal Alessandro Farnese started the construction of il Ges¨, one of the largest churches of Rome and Cardinal Sittico Altemps turned an earlier building into Palazzo Altemps.

-they then laid siege to Famagusta, the main town of the island, but the Venetian gallantly resisted.
+they then laid siege to Famagusta, the main town of the island, but the Venetians gallantly resisted.

-Dum Roma consulitur, Saguntum expugnatur (While in Rome - the Senate - debates, Saguntum falls - to the Carthaginians), this quotation from Titus Livius could as well be applied to Famagusta, because on August 5, the Venetians surrendered having exhausted their gunpowder supply.
+Dum Romae consulitur, Saguntum expugnatur (While in Rome - the Senate - debates, Saguntum falls - to the Carthaginians), this quotation from Livy could as well be applied to Famagusta, because on August 1, the Venetians surrendered having exhausted their gunpowder supply.

-The Allied Fleet eventually left Messina and moved eastwards: in the meantime the Ottomans relocated their fleet in the Gulf of Patrasso and based it at Lepanto: on October 7 the Allied fleet entered the gulf and was engaged by the Ottoman fleet.
-According to the tradition on that same evening Pope Pius V ordered the festive bells of Rome to be rung to celebrate the victory of the Christian fleet: the battle actually ended with the defeat of the Ottomans and even their Great Admiral was killed in the fight.
-Although Lepanto did not lead to the recovery of Cyprus (Venice was eventually left alone and in 1573 signed a peace treaty accepting the loss of the island), the battle was regarded as a turning point in the fight against the Ottomans and more generally as a victory over the enemies of the Church.
+The Allied Fleet eventually left Messina and moved eastwards: in the meantime the Ottomans relocated their fleet in the Gulf of Corinth and based it at Lepanto.
+On October 7 the Allied fleet moved towards Lepanto and was engaged by the Ottoman fleet in the Gulf of Patras.
+According to tradition on that same evening Pope Pius V ordered the festive bells of Rome to be rung to celebrate the victory of the Christian fleet: the battle actually ended with the defeat of the Ottomans and even their Great Admiral was killed in the fight.
+Although Lepanto did not lead to the recovery of Cyprus (Venice was eventually left alone and in 1573 signed a peace treaty accepting the loss of the island), the battle was regarded as a turning point in the fight against the Ottomans and more in general as a victory over the enemies of the Church.